MelonKony/millmint/content/utopia/vekllei/landscape/boroughs/krafla.md

 The borough remained heavily agricultural up until the Atomic War, comprising mostly of traditional co-operative farms.

-In the Floral Period, Krafla remains primarily agricultural but attracts some regional tourism as a thoroughfare into the deeper highlands interior.
+In the Floral Period, life in Krafla remains agrarian, but the borough does attract some regional tourism as a thoroughfare into the deeper highland interior.

 ## Geography